 - Utah (lease must conform to FHA requirements)

 - Wisconsin (lease must exceed one year)

-- Put a permanent foundation on the home.
-This generally involves removing the axles and wheels, then placing concrete blocks, bracing, and underpinning beneath the home.
+- This generally involves removing the axles and wheels, then placing concrete blocks, bracing, and underpinning beneath the home.
 The house is permanently attached to the foundation, and permanent utilities are in place.
 The Department of Housing and Urban Development (HUD) has very specific requirements detailed in its publication Permanent Foundations Guide for Manufactured Housing (HUD-4930.3G).

 FHA and Conventional Loans for Manufactured Homes

 FHA and conventional mortgages are available for manufactured homes that are "real" property.
 FHA loans are also available for permanently fixed homes on leased land if the lease conforms to HUD's requirements.
 Conventional financing may not be available for manufactured homes with less than 20 percent equity, because many mortgage insurers have recently decided not to insure mobile homes.
 In addition, conventional lenders usually impose risk-based surcharges on owners of manufactured homes.
 It is probably best to try both conventional and FHA lenders (many mortgage lenders do both kinds of loans) in order to see which has a better deal for you.

 FHA Loan Limits and Terms

 Loan limits are higher in designated "high-cost" areas of the country.
 Call 1-800-CALL-FHA for more information.

 You can finance a single-wide home on a lot for up to 20 years, or a wider home on a lot for 25 years.
 Manufactured home lot loans have 15-year terms.